Developer Guide

 Upon performing the

-command in the previous section, a PDF invoice of all the guests expenses will be generated.- Test case: From previous step
+checkoutcommand in the previous section, a PDF invoice of all the guests expenses will be generated.- Test case: From previous step

-, PDF should contain base price of hotel stay and the 2 charges by vendor 001
+Expected: Check directory which contains jar file for PDF namedS1234 <CURRENT_TIME>, PDF should contain base price of hotel stay and the 2 charges by vendor 001

 - Test case: From previous step